 Improving access to capital for small-scale arts activity in Southeast Michigan

 Creative activity of all scopes and scales can contribute to the vitality of communities.
-With this as a core belief, Creators of Culture launched in 2019 as an annual funding opportunity for grassroots, informal, or artist-led creative activities in the Detroit metro.
+With this as a core belief, the Creators of Culture program launched in 2019 as an annual funding opportunity to support people, groups, collectives, and entities that do not traditionally receive philanthropic support but contribute greatly to our creative ecosystem in Southeast Michigan.

 Eligibility